Write your story

 On Saturday and Sunday, we’ll coach you through what it takes to write a memoir and guide you through different types of personal writing.

 We’ll talk about Details, about Showing and about writing in Scenes, for dramatic impact.
 Each session will include a writing exercise to which you’ll receive personal feedback.

-Each day will start with a swim in the rock pools of the Tradow Pass, yoga or a sunrise walk around the village and a hearty Karoo breakfast.
+Start the day with a swim in the rock pools of the Tradouw Pass, yoga or a sunrise walk around the village and a hearty Karoo breakfast.

 On Saturday there will be a break for lunch in the town, which offers an opportunity for a writing exercise on the hoof.

-On Saturday night we’ll have pre-dinner cocktails, music and another delicious farm-to-fork dinner.
+On Saturday night we’ll have pre-dinner cocktails, and another delicious farm-to-fork dinner.

-We’ll then head up to The Karoo Art Hotel’s private cinema in the rafters above the historic ballroom where desserts and vintage sweets will be served while we’re watching a movie.
+We’ll then head up to the Karoo Art Hotel’s private cinema in the rafters above the historic ballroom to watch a movie.

 On Sunday, after a morning of writing and discussion, we’ll have a Karoo lunch before we cast off our writers’ mantles (if that’s possible after 48 hours of creative excitement) and scatter.

 Check in to The Karoo Art Hotel from 2pm on the afternoon of Sunday 16 April.

 We’ll meet at five pm on Sunday afternoon to discuss your projects.
 This will be followed by drinks and canapes, and a delicious dinner.